isc-projects/kea/doc/sphinx/arm/config.rst

 curly brackets).
 However, some hook libraries may expect specific formatting;
 please consult the specific hook library documentation for details.

-In a sense the user context mechanism has superseded the JSON comment capabilities.
-ISC would like to encourage people to use user-context in favor of the older mechanisms and we hope to deprecate JSON comments one day in the future.
-To promote this way of storing comments, Kea code is able to understand JSON comments, but converts them to user context on the fly.
-The comments entries in user-context were converted back to JSON comments to keep backward compatibility, but that conversion went away in version 1.7.9.
+In a sense the user-context mechanism has superseded the JSON comment capabilities; ISC encourages administrators to use user-context instead of the older mechanisms.
+To promote this way of storing comments, Kea compared converts JSON comments to user-context on the fly.

-There is one side effect, however.
-If the configuration uses the old JSON comment, the `config-get` command returns a slightly modified configuration.
-It is not uncommon for a call for `config-set` followed by a `config-get` to receive a slightly different structure.
+However, if the configuration uses the old JSON comment, the ``config-get`` command returns a slightly modified configuration.
+It is not uncommon for a call for ``config-set`` followed by a ``config-get`` to receive a slightly different structure.
-The best way to avoid this problem is simply to abandon JSON comments and use user context.
+The best way to avoid this problem is simply to abandon JSON comments and use user-context.

-For a discussion about user context used in hooks, see :ref:`user-context-hooks`.
+For a discussion about user-context used in hooks, see :ref:`user-context-hooks`.

 Simplified Notation